PSY 24860

 -

 Are your child’s feelings easily hurt?
+Is your child sensitive to rejection (perceived or actual)?

 -